hhatto/autopep8/README.rst

       -i, --in-place        make changes to files in place -r, --recursive       run recursively; must be used with --in-place or --diff
+      -j n, --jobs=n        number of parallel jobs; match CPU count if value is less than 1
       --exclude=globs       exclude files/directories that match these comma- separated globs
       -p n, --pep8-passes=n